Vpload/Vpload/README.md

 There are three additional sections in the configuration file: `http`, `https` and `cloudflare-cache-invalidate`.
 The first two are fairly self-explanitory (and at least one must be enabled).

-`cloudflare-cache-invalidate` is disabled by default and only useful if you choose to run the Up1 server behind Cloudflare.
+`cloudflare-cache-invalidate` is disabled by default and only useful if you choose to run the Vpload server behind Cloudflare.
 When this section is enabled, it ensures that when an upload is deleted, Cloudflare doesn't hold on to copies of the upload on its edge servers by sending an API call to invalidate it.

-For the web application configuration, a [`config.js.example`](https://github.com/Upload/Up1/config.js.example) file is provided.
+For the web application configuration, a [`config.js.example`](https://github.com/Vpload/Vpload/config.js.example) file is provided.
 Make sure the `api_key` here matches the one in `server.conf`.

 External Tools
 ---

-Currently, there are two external programs adapted to work with Up1: [ShareX](https://github.com/ShareX/ShareX) ([relevant code](https://github.com/ShareX/ShareX/pull/751)), and [upclient](https://github.com/Upload/upclient).
+Currently, there are two external programs adapted to work with Vpload: [ShareX](https://github.com/ShareX/ShareX) ([relevant code](https://github.com/ShareX/ShareX/pull/751)), and [upclient](https://github.com/Upload/upclient).

-ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. ShareX includes a service which can send files to any Up1 server.
+ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. ShareX includes a service which can send files to any Vpload server.
 It uses .NET BouncyCastle for the crypto.

-Upclient is a CLI tool which can send files or data to Up1 servers either via unix pipe (`ps aux | up`), or via argument (`up image.png`), and returns a URL to the uploaded file on stdout.
+Upclient is a CLI tool which can send files or data to Vpload servers either via unix pipe (`ps aux | up`), or via argument (`up image.png`), and returns a URL to the uploaded file on stdout.
 It runs on nodejs and uses SJCL for the crypto.

 How it works
 ---